icrm-org/icrm-new/bylaws/index.md

    language for the conduct of the business and other activities of ICRM.

 2. Except where specified elsewhere in these bylaws majority voting at meetings of ICRM will normally be by a show of hands, unless a secret ballot is requested by one quarter of the delegate members present.
 Persons to count the votes shall be appointed by the presiding officer if needed.

 3. “Letter” in these bylaws shall mean a written message communicated by mail (physical or electronic).

-4. A secret mailed ballot shall be carried out as follows: The Chairman of the Nominating Committee shall prepare ballot forms listing each office for which an election is required, and the name, organisation and country of each candidate.
+4. A secret mailed ballot shall be carried out as follows:

+   The Chairman of the Nominating Committee shall prepare ballot forms listing each office for which an election is required, and the name, organisation and country of each candidate.
 These forms are then mailed to each delegate member at least two weeks before the date announced for the election.

-Each delegate, having recorded his or her vote, shall return the ballot form by mail, or in person, to the Secretary in time to reach that officer no later than at the date of the election.
+   Each delegate, having recorded their vote, shall return the ballot form by mail, or in person, to the Secretary in time to reach that officer no later than at the date of the election.

-   The Secretary and a member of ICRM or, lacking that, another colleague “of good repute” shall tally the votes, certify the results and send them to all other members of the Executive Board for their confirmation and resolution of any tied vote.
+   The Secretary and a member of ICRM or, lacking that, another colleague "of good repute" shall tally the votes, certify the results and send them to all other members of the Executive Board for their confirmation and resolution of any tied vote.
 The same quorum as for a General Meeting (Article 7.4) shall apply.
 The results of the election should be sent by the Secretary to the members of ICRM within two weeks.
 In the event of a tied vote, only delegates on the Executive Board shall be entitled to vote.

-5. The ICRM Newsletter specified in clause 8.15 of these bylaws shall contain:

-   (a) the reports from members required under clauses 3.7 and 3.8 of the bylaws;

-   (b) a biennial (every two years) report from each of the working group Coordinators;

-   (c) other information about ICRM that the Executive Board, in consultation with the Editor, shall consider to be useful to members.

-   (d) For a temporary replacement at a particular General Meeting, a letter of the organisation’s permanent delegate to the President or Secretary of ICRM is sufficient.